-Long-term Expected Rate of Return- The long-term expected rate of return of 6 percent on the OPEB Trust investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Tennessee Code Annotated Title 8, Chapter 27, Part 802, establishes the responsibility of the trustees to adopt written investment policies authorizing how assets in the OPEB Trust may be invested and reinvested by the State Treasurer.
+Long-term Expected Rate of Return- The long-term expected rate of return of 6% on OPEB plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major class.
+These ranges are combined to produce the longterm expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+Title 8, Chapter 27, Part 802, Tennessee Code Annotated, establishes the responsibility of the trustees to adopt written investment policies authorizing how assets in the OPEB Trust may be invested and reinvested by the State Treasurer.
 The treasurer may invest trust assets in any security or investment in which the Tennessee Consolidated Retirement System (TCRS) is permitted to invest, provided that investments by the OPEB Trust shall be governed by the investment policies and guidelines adopted by the trustees.
 Any changes to the investment policy will be the responsibility of the established trustees.
 The OPEB Trust investment policy target asset allocation and allocation range for each major asset class is summarized in the following table:

+Allocation Range

+Asset Class Minimum Maximum Target Allocation

+Equities 25% 80% 53%

+Fixed income and short-term securities 20% 50% 25%

+Real estate 0% 20% 10%

-Asset Class Minimum Maximum Target Allocation Equities Fixed income and short-term securities 25% 20% 80% 50% 53% 25% Real estate Private equity and strategic lending 0% 0% 20% 20% 10% 7% Cash and cash equivalents 0% 25% 5% 100%
+Private equity and strategic lending 0% 20% 7%

+Cash and cash equivalents 0% 25% 5%

+100%